Mathematics

 A Level

-in-depth study of familiar topics such as algebra and trigonometry, alongside the exploration of new areas, such as integration and hypothesis testing.
+Challenging subject, comprising of in-depth study of familiar topics such as algebra and trigonometry, alongside the exploration of new areas, such as integration and hypothesis testing.

-A Level Mathematics is required for the study of Mathematics, Statistics, Physics, Computer Science, Engineering, and Accountancy at university, and is desirable for the study of other disciplines, including Economics, Geography, Biology, and Medicine.
+Studying this subject at A Level is required for the study of Mathematics, Statistics, Physics, Computer Science, Engineering, and Accountancy at university, and is desirable for the study of other disciplines, including Economics, Geography, Biology, and Medicine.
+It also supports the development of a range of transferable and essential skills, such as problem-solving, analysis, and critical reasoning.

 100% of the Edexcel GCE specification is compulsory, comprising of a range of topics covering Pure and Applied Mathematics’